fulviabuonanno/material-color-wizard/README.md

 **Q: How can I provide feedback or report issues?**
 A: We welcome your feedback!
 You can:

-- Reach out to me on our [website](https://designtokenswizards.framer.website/)
+- Reach out to me on [website](https://designtokenswizards.framer.website/)
 - Fill out this [form](https://tally.so/r/m6V6Po/)

 **Q: I get a permission error or "command not found"?**